panda3d/panda3d-docs/programming/audio/3d-audio.rst

 The attenuation of moving sounds by distance and the doppler shift are based the way sound works in the real world.
-By default it assumes a scale of 1 panda unit equal to 1 foot (or 1 meter in Panda3D 1.10 and above).
+By default it assumes a scale of 1 panda unit equal to 1 meter.
 If you use another scale you'll need to use :py:meth:`~direct.showbase.Audio3DManager.Audio3DManager.setDistanceFactor()` to adjust the scale.